orkes-io/docs/docs/developer-guides/schema-validation.md

 import TabItem from '@theme/TabItem';

 # Input/Output Schema Validation

-Create schemas to define and enforce the payload structure of workflow or task inputs/outputs.
+In Orkes Conductor, you can create schemas to define and enforce the payload structure of workflow or task inputs/outputs.
 Once created, schemas can be added to workflow or task definitions:
-* A **workflow-level schema** allows you to specify what workflow inputs must be supplied.
+* A **workflow-level schema** specifies what workflow inputs must be supplied.
-* A **task-level schema** allows you to specify a contract that the task worker should follow—in other words, the inputs/outputs that must be wired to/from the task configuration.
+* A **task-level schema** specifies the inputs/outputs that must be wired to/from the task.
 The task-level schema can be general across workflows (specified in the *task definition*) or unique to a specific workflow (specified in the *task configuration*).

 The schema is enforced at runtime.
 The workflow or task will fail if the inputs/outputs do not pass the validation.
-This behavior is the main distinction between a *task-level schema* versus the *input keys, output keys, and input templates* in a task definition.
-The schema enforces validation on a payload, while the latter parameters are non-enforceable guides.
+This behavior is the main distinction between a *task-level schema* versus non-enforceable guides like the *input keys, output keys, and input templates* in a task definition.

 ## Schema formats